LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 .. member:: bytes->size()
 .. member:: bytes->length()

-   Returns the number of bytes contained in the bytes stream object.
+   Returns the number of bytes contained in the byte stream object.

 .. member:: bytes->get(position::integer)

    Returns a single byte from the stream.
-Requires a parameter which specifies which byte to fetch.
+Requires a parameter specifying which byte to fetch.

 .. member:: bytes->setSize(p0::integer)